piranti-persada/readitlater-policy/privacy-policy.md

-# Privacy Policy for ReadItLater
+# Privacy Policy for Pile

-**Last Updated:** Saturday, 25 April 2026
+**Last Updated:** Friday, 22 May 2026

 ## Introduction
-This Privacy Policy explains how the **ReadItLater** app collects, uses, and protects information when you use the app, the sign-in flow, syncing features, reminders, and related services.
+This Privacy Policy explains how the **Pile** app collects, uses, and protects information when you use the app, the sign-in flow, syncing features, reminders, and related services.

 ## Information We Collect
 Depending on how you use the app, we may collect or process the following: